daihocmo/learn-vietnamese/docs/routine.md

 It is also tiring, so do it in moderation.

-**Q: How many episodes should I watch with Vietnamese subs until I go back to no subs?**

-A: 1 Vietnamese subtitled episode per day is a good number.
-2 or 3 if you want to go all out.

 **Q: Should I watch Vietnamese subs or raw?**

 A: They exist for different purposes.